 Grading.
-This assignment is worth 6.5% of your course grade.
 Please clearly show your work.
 Partial credit will be awarded for ideas toward the solution, so please submit your thoughts on an exercise even if you cannot find a full solution.
 Note that you are required to complete only THREE exercises from each section!
 You are of course welcome to do more. :-)